CharlieKing7/Data-Science-Projects/README.md

 __Utilities:__

 1. __utility1_connection:__ With this class you can query your databases using 3 lines of code.
-It's based on SQLAlchemy and seamlessy handles SQL Server Port Forwarding and SSH Tunnel Creation for you.
+It's based on SQLAlchemy and seamlessly handles SQL Server Port Forwarding and SSH Tunnel Creation for you.
 I always need to convert SQL query results to pandas dataframes and I built this class to speed up my work.
 You can get your query results using a with/as statement.

 ```python
 query = "SELECT * FROM table;"